 |Open to Non-WU Students?:||No||Program Type:||WU operated|

 |Foreign Language Prerequisite:||Spanish 307 or equivalent fluency required||Program Adviser:||Tammy Orahood|

 Universidad Carlos III de Madrid is one of the newer institutions of higher education in Spain and is comparable in size to Washington University.
 You'll choose courses under the guidance of your Olin Advisor.

 Students will typically enroll in at least four courses of study, with at least half of the courses being taken in the Business School.
-This allows you to continue your studies with disruption.
-Prior to starting classes at the Universidad Carlos III de Madrid, Olin students participate in a three week intensive language preparation experience in Seville .
+This allows you to continue your studies without disruption.
+Prior to starting classes at the Universidad Carlos III de Madrid, Olin students participate in a three week intensive language preparation experience in Seville and the European Study Tour.
 You will earn a total of 15 credits.